Italian Village: St. John the Baptist Italian Catholic Church

 Though Italian Village was a mixed ethnic area, it may have received its name from St. John the Baptist Italian Catholic Church.
-The church was founded in 1896 and subsequently built two years later.
+The church was founded in 1896 and subsequently built two years later, with much of the funding for its construction coming from prominent Italian immigrant buisnessman John Marzetti.
 It became the main landmark and most distinguishing feature of Italian Village.
 St. John's drew members were mostly from the Columbus’ Italian immigrant population, including the St. Clair Avenue neighborhood, Flytown, Grandview, and Marble Cliff areas.
 The mission of the church was to bring Italian immigrants together and give them opportunity to worship in their native language and with the practices familiar to them from their earlier lives in Italy.
 St. John's became the center of the Italian Catholic community.
 In keeping with Italian Catholic tradition still alive today, parishioners would walk to church in major processions on the feast day of St. John the Baptist and other feast days that were celebrated in their native Italian hometowns.
 Italian is still spoken in the halls after Mass at St. John the Baptist Church, but the congregation's American-born generations are replacing their native Italian predecessors.